Assignment Help

 Variance of Uniform[0, 4] Distribution

 Common Mistake: Confusing population variance σ² with sample variance s².
-Population variance uses the true mean μ and divides by N. Sample variance uses the sample mean x̄ and divides by (n − 1) — this is Bessel's correction, which makes s² an unbiased estimator of σ².
-In probability problems with theoretical distributions, you're working with population variance.
-In data analysis from a sample, use s².
+Population variance uses μ and divides by N. Sample variance uses x̄ and divides by (n − 1) — Bessel’s correction, making s² an unbiased estimator of σ².
 Getting these confused is a guaranteed mark-loser.

 Properties of Variance and Standard Deviation